-Libertarians should want to drain votes from the party that claims to value individual liberty in order to punish them for nominating candidates and pursuing policies that consistently and aggressively violate that principle.
+Libertarians should want to drain votes and spoil elections for the party that claims to value individual liberty in order to punish them for nominating candidates and pursuing policies that consistently violate that principle.
 If Republicans can simply continue taking the libertarian vote for granted, as they have, the GOP will wind up with candidates like Mitt Romney, John McCain, Bob Dole, and the Bushes.

 Consider how Mitt Romney started treating Latino voters after he secured the Republican nomination.
 He lied, obscured, and outright reversed his previous positions in an effort to regain the Hispanic vote.
 He promised not to deport them.
 He fell over himself in a desperate attempt to garner their support.
 Why?
 Because he knows they might vote Democrat, or not at all.
 George W. Bush endorsed an immigration reform plan specifically because it would be good for his party.

 Now Republican partisans are scared and rightly so.
 What the GOP has done to the brand of limited government is shameful, and it deserves repudiation, not blind support.
 When libertarians point to the last experiment with unified Republican rule under George Bush, Barnett has nothing to say except to assert that there is no other option.
 Blanket support is different from supporting specific Republicans.
-Officials who are generally pro-liberty, like Ron Paul, Rand Paul, Justin Amash, and other state and local representatives, deserve to be rewarded for their efforts.
-But closing your eyes and voting straight-ticket Republican won’t make this country any freer.
+Candidates who are generally pro-liberty, like Ron Paul, Rand Paul, Justin Amash, and other state and local representatives, deserve to be rewarded for their efforts.
+But closing your eyes, holding your nose, and voting straight-ticket Republican won’t make this country any freer.